 Ki No Tea Kyoto Dry Gin

-From: Kyoto Distillery
+From: The Kyoto Distillery

 KI NO TEA is a product created in collaboration with tea-grower and blender Hori-Shichimeien, founded in the Meiji era in 1879 and based in the famous Uji region to the south of Kyoto city.
 A number of super-premium Uji teas have been specially selected to form the heart of KI NO TEA.